 There are many names for artificial settlement mounds.
 In province Friesland and, since recently, in province Noord Brabant, these mounds are named ‘terp’.
 In province Zeeland these mounds are called a werve.
 In province Noord Holland the name is werf, which similar to that of Zeeland.
 In province Groningen these mounds are named wierde.
 In region Ostfriesland and in Kreis Nordfriesland, both in Germany, these mounds are called respectively Warf and Warft, but also Wurt is possible.
 In Flanders, Belgium, terps exist too and carry many names, from werve, wierde to stelle.
 In the southwest of Denmark at the outermost northern tip of what is the region of Nordfriesland the name værft is being used.
 But many, many more names exist.
 Indeed, the Frisians have the same disorder with for terp as the Inuit for snow, although not the 200 always suggested the Inuit have.

 Piet Vink was born and raised in province Groningen.
 Even born in the town of Delfzijl at the estuary the Dollart where the river Ems flows into the Wadden Sea.
 This is part of the bigger region Ommelanden.
 An ancient region of former Frisia, where people lived on their handmade dwelling mounds too, called a wierde.
 We just say the word ‘Ezinge’ and say no more.
 Conclusion is that the name wierde would have been more appropriate.
 The name then could have evolved through the time from ‘Vinkwierde’ into e.g. ‘Finkwerd’ or a local variation of it instead of its current name Het Piet Vinkplantsoen.

-Note: Those who plan to erect a terp, wierde, Warf, et cetera themselves, please find here our Manual Making a Terp in 12 Steps.
+Note – Those who plan to erect a terp, wierde, Warf etc. themselves, please find here our Manual Making a Terp in 12 Steps.
+You will need it.

 - Corbijn, A., Miles Davis (1985)